 US adds 4.8 million jobs as unemployment falls to 11.1%

-US employers added a substantial 4.8 million jobs in June, and the unemployment rate fell to 11.1%, as the job market improved for a second straight month yet still remained far short of regaining the colossal losses it suffered this spring.
-The nation has now recovered roughly one-third of the 22 million jobs it lost to the pandemic recession.
+US employers added a substantial 4.8 million jobs in June, and the unemployment rate fell to 11.1%, as the job market improved for a second straight month, yet still remained far short of regaining the colossal losses it suffered this spring.
+The nation has now recovered roughly one-third of the 22 million jobs it lost to the pandemic recession, according to the Labor Department's jobs report released on Thursday.
 And with confirmed coronavirus cases spiking across the Sun Belt states, a range of evidence suggests that a job market recovery may be stalling.
 In those states and elsewhere, some restaurants, bars and other retailers that had re-opened are being forced to close again.

-The re-closings are keeping layoffs elevated: The number of Americans who sought unemployment benefits barely fell last week to 1.47 million.
+The re-closings are keeping layoffs elevated: The number of Americans who sought unemployment benefits barely fell last week to 1.47 million, according to a separate report.
 Though that weekly figure has declined steadily since peaking in late March, it's still more than double the pre-pandemic peak set in 1982.
-And the total number of people receiving jobless aid remains at a sizable 19 million.
-California has re-closed bars, theaters, and indoor restaurant dining across most of the state.
+And the total number of people who are receiving jobless aid remains at a sizable 19 million.
+California has re-closed bars, theaters and indoor restaurant dining across most of the state.
 Florida has also re-closed bars and beaches.
 Texas has reversed some of its efforts to reopen its economy.
 New York has paused its plans to allow indoor dining.

+Thursday's jobs report is based on data gathered in the second week of June, which helps explain why the figures reflect an improving trend.
+Last week's plateau in work shifts will instead affect the July jobs figures, to be released in early August.
+“This is a bit of a dated snapshot at this point,” said Jesse Edgerton, an economist at JP Morgan Chase.

+That trend has left more people in some states unemployed.
+The number of laid-off workers seeking jobless benefits rose last week in Texas, Arizona and Tennessee.
+Though the figure fell in California, it remained near 280,000 — more people than were seeking unemployment benefits in the entire country before the pandemic struck in March.
+The US job growth in June was driven mainly by companies recalling workers who had been laid off when the coronavirus outbreak intensified in mid-March, causing widespread business shutdowns across the country.

 Economists have long warned that the economic benefits of allowing businesses to reopen would prove short-lived if the virus wasn't brought under control.
-Until most Americans feel confident enough to dine out, travel, shop, or congregate in groups without fear of infection, restaurants, hotels, and retailers will lack enough customer demand to justify rehiring all their previous workers.
-Still, some bright spots in the economy have emerged in recent weeks.
-Manufacturers expanded in June after three months of shrinking, the Institute for Supply Management, a trade group, said Wednesday.
-New orders are flowing in, and factories are adding more jobs, the ISM said.
+Until most Americans feel confident enough to dine out, travel, shop or congregate in groups without fear of infection, restaurants, hotels and retailers will lack enough customer demand to justify rehiring all their previous workers..

-And record-low mortgage rates are encouraging more home buyers.
-Purchases of new homes rose sharply in May.
-And a measure of signed contracts to buy existing homes soared by a record amount, a sign that sales should rebound after falling for three straight months.
-US employers likely rehired several million more workers in June, thereby reducing a Depression-level unemployment rate, but the most up-to-date data suggests that a resurgent coronavirus will limit further gains.

-Economists have forecast that businesses, governments, and nonprofits added 3 million jobs a record high and that the unemployment rate fell a full percentage point to 12.3%, according to data provider FactSet.
-The predicted hiring gain would be up from 2.5 million jobs in May.

 ALSO READ